~故, 所以, 謂れ, & 由

 The reason for dying, in other words, is the reason for living.

-To study the reason for people being people.
+To study the reasons for people being people.

 To ask about what’s related to the place name.